What are Wax Melts and why do people LOVE them?

 Mix and Match 'Em!

-If you're feeling creative, wax melts are unique in that you can mix scents and experiment with creating your own blends!
-For example, why not try adding Basic Witch wax melts with Pumpkin Creme Brulee wax melts for an even more pumpkin-powered coffee scent!
+If you're feeling creative, wax melts are versatile in that you can mix scents and experiment with creating your own blends!
+For example, why not try adding Basic Witch wax melts with Pumpkin Creme Brulee wax melts for an even more pumpkin-powered coffee scent?

 Or if you're just starting out with wax melts, and want to stay on the safe side, I recommend trying our best-selling Practical Magic wax melts - a soothing, grounding rosemary and lavender based scent with hints of salty sea air.